Join | Login

 Section 3: Approaches for Psychotherapy & Clinical Work

 Though social psychologists comprise the largest constituency of SPSSI members, many others conduct clinical work or teach in clinically oriented programs (e.g., APA-accredited programs in clinical, counseling, and school psychology).
-Given the transnational fallout from the present violence in Gaza, as well as intergenerational trauma and harm (see above), psychologists should be prepared to address issues related to Israel, Palestine, antisemitism, and Islamophobia, as well as other connected issues (e.g., xenophobia, gendered racism, heterosexism, etc.) in clinical work.
+Given the transnational fallout from the present violence in Gaza, as well as intergenerational trauma and harm (see above), psychologists should be prepared to address issues related to Israel, Palestine, antisemitism, Zionism, and Islamophobia, as well as compounding issues (e.g., xenophobia, gendered racism, heterosexism, etc.) in clinical work.

 On the one hand, this work is unexceptional insomuch as all responsible psychologists should be prepared to encounter harms from complex geopolitical issues in clinical encounters.
-On the other hand, the heightened urgency and political strife over the present conflict may warrant continuing education and consciousness-raising to better prepare clinicians to provide supportive, affirmative, and culturally responsive care to those suffering directly or indirectly from ongoing violence in Palestine and Israel.
+On the other hand, the heightened urgency and political strife over the present violence may warrant continuing education and consciousness-raising to better prepare clinicians to provide supportive, affirmative, and culturally responsive care to those suffering directly or indirectly from ongoing violence in Palestine and Israel.

 Psychologists can and should wrestle with questions of “broaching” and engage other psychologists and mental health care providers around the ethics of dealing with these kinds of complex, sensitive political and cultural issues in the therapy context, and when training future psychologists (Grzanka, 2020; Grzanka, Gonzalez, & Spanierman, 2019).
 Fortunately, there are many helpful guides and frameworks, even if psychotherapy (as an institution) has much more to do addressing political dynamics between therapists and clients.
 Cultural humility (Buchanan et al., 2020), structural competency (Metzl & Hansen, 2014), and intersectionality-informed feminist multicultural therapy (Adames et al., 2023; French et al., 2020) are some helpful starting points, and all draw upon radical traditions to a greater or lesser extent (e.g., liberation psychology; Comas-Díaz, 2020).
 Something these traditions share is a recognition that information alone is not the key to effective healing.
 Compassionate, culturally affirmative care is dependent upon therapists’ capacity to recognize what they do not know so that they can demonstrate empathy and humility with clients (Buchanan et al., 2020).
 Cultural humility in the therapeutic working alliance then reflects not a need to share the same knowledge or experiences but a sensitivity to the relations of power that result in unequal dynamics in therapy and virtually all domains of social life.

 Intersectional cultural humility (Buchanan et al., 2020) and structural competency (Metzl & Hansen, 2014) are indispensable theoretical orientations for doing this kind of clinical work.
-However, in terms of further consciousness-raising and awareness-enhancing, there is much psychotherapists can do to prepare themselves for work with clients who need to process vicarious trauma, intersectional oppression, and various forms of harm that emanate from the historical and present conflict in Israel and Palestine.
-In addition to the resources above, interested psychologists may consult Dr. Devin Atallah and colleagues (“May Fly Collective”) CURCUM’s Trees: A Decolonial Healing Guide for Palestinian Community Health Workers and professor and writer Hala Alyan’s writing on the importance of grappling with dehumanizing messaging and the role of “witnessing” in the present conflict.
+However, in terms of further consciousness-raising and awareness-enhancing, there is much psychotherapists can do to prepare themselves for work with clients who need to process vicarious trauma, intersectional oppression, and various forms of harm that emanate from the historical and present asymmetrical conflict in Israel and occupied Palestine.
+In addition to the resources above, interested psychologists may consult Dr. Devin Atallah and colleagues (“May Fly Collective”) CURCUM’s Trees: A Decolonial Healing Guide for Palestinian Community Health Workers and professor and writer Hala Alyan’s writings on the importance of grappling with dehumanizing messaging and the role of “witnessing” in the present violence.

 Section 4: Resources of psychologists engaging in policy and advocacy efforts

-There are many ways that psychologists individually and collectively can engage in advocacy and activism to try to influence policies relevant to Gaza, all of Palestine/Israel, and the Middle East more broadly, as well as inter-related issues.
+There are many ways that psychologists individually and collectively can engage in advocacy and activism to try to influence policies relevant to Gaza, all of Palestine/Israel, and the region more broadly, as well as inter-related issues.
 SPSSI’s general advocacy/policy resources offer information, support, and strategies for using science to advocate for social change.
 This can be useful when engaging with government entities as well as with other institutions where policies are made, such as universities, health care settings, government offices, businesses, and private practices.
 In these settings, psychologists and social scientists are well positioned to use their skills, expertise, and research to inform complex controversies about and approaches to addressing the war (e.g., Albhaisi, 2022).
 SPSSI’s resources can help such scholars connect their expertise to ongoing policy conversations, wherever they may be taking place.

 The specific policies psychologists may advocate for will vary depending on the contexts in which they live (e.g., which institutions, governments, organizations they work in or are constituents of), the shifting dynamics happening over time, and their own positionalities, among other factors.
 Yet, in any context, at any time, and from any positionality, the broad base of relevant evidence from social issues research in psychology and interdisciplinary fields (some of which is reviewed above) can guide and support effective advocacy.
 Some examples of mechanisms through which psychologists can advocate on relevant policies, include writing and/or signing petitions, emailing and/or calling policymakers, writing op-eds, writing policy briefs, attending protests, boycotting/divesting, and supporting, collaborating with, and/or participating in organizations working toward peace and justice in the region.